susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 $ ssh root@your-digital-ocean-ip-address
 ```

-If your SSH key is set up properly, you should not be prompted to enter a password and you should automatically get logged in.
+If your SSH key is set up properly, you should *not* be prompted to enter a password and you should automatically get logged in.

-Take a look at your web directory:
+Once logged in, take a look at your web directory:

 ```bash
 $ cd /var/www/html